 NHS Western Isles (otherwise known as Western Isles Health Board) employs around 1030 staff.
 It provides healthcare services to the local population of approximately 26,500 people.
 The Western Isles is a group of 11 populated islands located 40 miles off the North West coast of Scotland.
 It is 130 miles long, from the Butt of Lewis in the North to the Isle of Barra in the South.

-NHS Western Isles works actively with patients, the public and partner organisations to improve the community’s health and wellbeing, tackle inequalities and to deliver high quality, reliable clinical services.
+NHS Western Isles works actively with patients, the public, and partner organisations to improve the community’s health and wellbeing, tackle inequalities, and deliver high-quality and reliable clinical services.

 Purpose: Better quality health and social care for everyone in Scotland.

-NHS Education for Scotland (NES) is an education and training body and a special health board within NHS Scotland, with responsibility of developing and delivering education and training for the healthcare workforce in Scotland.
-NES has a Scotland wide role in undergraduate, postgraduate and continuing professional development and maintains a local perspective through centres in Edinburgh, Glasgow, Dundee, Aberdeen and Inverness.
+NHS Education for Scotland (NES) is an education and training body and a special health board within NHS Scotland, with the responsibility of developing and delivering education and training for the healthcare workforce in Scotland.
+NES has a Scotland-wide role in undergraduate, postgraduate, and continuing professional development and maintains a local perspective through centres in Edinburgh, Glasgow, Dundee, Aberdeen, and Inverness.

-Find out more about NHS Education for Scotland on their website.
+Find out more about NHS Education for Scotland.

 NHS National Services Scotland is a national NHS Board operating right at the heart of NHS Scotland.
 NSS supports customers to deliver their services more efficiently and effectively.
 They offer shared services on a national scale using best-in-class systems and standards.
 Their aim is to help customers save money and free up resources so they can be re-invested into essential services.

-Find out more about NHS National Services Scotland on their website.
+Find out more about NHS National Services Scotland.